Vertical loop: Loops on non-roller coasters

 In 2002, the Swiss company Klarer Freizeitanlagen AG began working on a safe design for a looping water slide.
 Since then, multiple installations of the slide, named the AquaLoop and constructed by companies including Polin, Klarer, Aquarena and WhiteWater West, have appeared in many parks.
 This ride does not feature a vertical loop, instead using an inclined loop (a vertical loop tilted at an angle), which puts less force on the rider.
-AquaLoop slides feature a safety hatch, which can be opened by a rider in case they do not reach the highest point of the looping.
+AquaLoop slides feature a safety hatch, which can be opened by a rider in case they do not reach the highest point of the loop.

-Physics/Mechanics
+Physics/mechanics

 Most roller coaster loops are not circular in shape.
 A commonly used shape is the clothoid loop, which resembles an inverted tear drop and allows for less intense G-forces throughout the element for the rider.
 The use of this shape was pioneered in 1976 on The New Revolution at Six Flags Magic Mountain, by Werner Stengel of leading coaster engineering firm Ing.-Büro Stengel GmbH.